-The Better Way to a Better Window 1DETAILS OF OFFER: Offer expires 4/10/2021.
+The Better Way to a Better Window

+DETAILS OF OFFER: Offer expires 4/10/2021.
 You must set your appointment by 3/31/2021 and purchase by 4/10/2021.
 Not valid with other offers or prior purchases.
 Buy one (1) window or entry/patio door, get one (1) window or entry/patio door 40% off, and 12 months \$0 down, 0 monthly payments, 0% interest when you purchase four (4) or more windows or entry/patio doors between 3/1/2021 and 4/10/2021.
 40% off windows and entry/patio doors are less than or equal to lowest cost window or entry/patio door in the order.
+Additional \$100 off each window or entry/patio door, no minimum purchase less than or equal to lowest cost window or entry/patio door in the order.
 Additional \$100 off each window or entry/patio door, no minimum purchase required, taken after initial discount(s), when you set your appointment by 3/31/2021 and purchase by 4/10/2021.
 Military discount applies to all active duty, veterans and retired military personnel.
 Military discount equals \$300 off your entire purchase and applies after all other discounts, no minimum purchase required.
 Subject to credit approval.
 Interest is billed during the promotional period, but all interest is waived if the purchase amount is paid before the expiration of the promotional period.
 Financing for GreenSky® consumer loan programs is provided by federally insured, federal and state chartered financial institutions without regard to age, race, color, religion, national origin, gender or familial status.
 Savings comparison based on purchase of a single unit at list price.
 Available at participating locations and offer applies throughout the service area.
-See your local Renewal by Andersen location for details.
+See your local Renewal by Andersen location of details.
 License number available upon request.
 Some Renewal by Andersen locations are independently owned and operated.
 "ENERGY STAR" is a registered trademark of the U.S. Environmental Protection Agency.
 "Renewal by Andersen" and all other marks where denoted are trademarks of Andersen Corporation. ©2021 Andersen Corporation.
-All rights reserved. ©2021 Lead Surge LLC.
 All rights reserved.
-"Values are based on comparison of Renewal by Andersen® double-hung window U-Factor to the U-Factor for clear dual pane glass non Rally demands "climate policies that match the urgency"
+"Q2021 Lead Surge LLC.
+All

+Preheat the oven to 375 F. Lightly

+To make the cookies: Beat togethgrease (or line with parchment) two

+er the butter and sugar until smooth.